garybgenett/gary-os/README.md

   make reset
   ```

-Somewhat similar to the above, a 'reset' will "upgrade" the Portage
+Somewhat similar to the above, a `reset` will "upgrade" the Portage
 configuration to [gentoo/sets/packages].

 **Update** *(Optional)*